 Company perks should be a reflection of the company’s culture and match the values of that specific organization.
 Since no two companies are alike, it’s an erroneous assumption to believe that what works for one company should work for another.

 According to a survey conducted by Gallup, a sample population of job seekers was asked what matters most to them about a potential employer.
-The results of the survey revealed that the respondents were interested in a company’s mission, culture, growth, advancement opportunities, compensation, and compelling statements as to why they should consider employment with one organization over another.
+The results of the survey revealed that the respondents were interested in a company’s mission, culture, growth, employer brand, advancement opportunities, compensation, and compelling statements as to why they should consider employment with one organization over another.
 Not a mention of free food, ping-pong tables, or free haircuts was cited by anyone in this survey.

 An article on Careertopia, supports the findings revealed by the Gallup survey.
 The article goes on to state that the five things job seekers want from an employer are: career growth; work-life balance; fair compensation; great leadership; and alignment with a company’s mission, vision, and values.
 Once again, perks were not mentioned as being an attraction factor.

 In a different survey conducted by Gallup, they queried 1,700 U.S. workers to determine the attraction factors that appeal to the three employed generations.
 What the results of this survey revealed is that Millennials, who are presumed to be job-hopping know-it-alls, are in actuality seeking out employers that cater to a generation thirsty for opportunities to learn and grow, to be managed by great leadership, to be engrossed in work that is interesting and which offers challenges, along with opportunities to advance their careers.
 Additionally, the survey results disclosed that a workplace with an informal and “fun” environment was not a high-attraction factor highly coveted by this generation.